Documentation menu

 Log ingest endpoint

-POST https://ingest.scrywatch.com/v1/ingest
+POST https://api.scrywatch.com/api/ingest

 Authorization: Bearer YOUR_API_KEY